AIDC-AI/Marco-o1/README.md

 - [2025/02/09] 🔥 Our paper **[A State-Transition Framework for Efficient LLM Reasoning](https://arxiv.org/abs/2602.01198)** has been accepted to the main conference of ICLR 2026.

-- [2025/02/09] 🔥 **Marco-o1 Efficiency:** We released **[Marco-o1 Efficiency](./README_v3.md)**.
+- [2025/02/09] 🔥 **Marco-o1 v3:** We released **[Marco-o1 v3](./README_v3.md)**.
 By training a pluggable Linear component MAM (Mixed Attention Module) on the existing Dense model, we were able to dynamically compress the model to save context tokens.
 At the same time, we introduced TTT (Test-Time Training), and ultimately we achieved a 20% reduction in inference cost while obtaining an average performance improvement of 4.7%.

 - [2025/05/15] 🔥 Our paper **[《Marco-o1 v2: Towards Widening The Distillation Bottleneck for Reasoning Models》](https://arxiv.org/abs/2503.01461)** has been accepted to the main conference of ACL 2025.